-At 12:00 a.m. on September 30, 2025, Bargaining Unit Members' vehicle usage fee will revert to the following:
+At 12:00 a.m. on September 30, 20252, Bargaining Unit Members' vehicle usage fee will revert back to the following:

 - A. Miami-Dade County residents pay \$50.00 per month.
-Doral residents pay nothing. - B. Broward residents pay \$100.00 per month.

-2. Employees who are involved in vehicular accidents, regardless of who caused the accident, will lose his/her take home car benefit until the vehicle is fully repaired and returned to service unless there is a pool car available.

-3. Employees who do not reside in either Miami-Dade or Broward County shall not be provided with take home vehicles.

-4. Employees who do not have any preventable crashes in a fiscal year shall be awarded a Safe Driving Credit of 8 hours of administrative time.
+Doral residents pay nothing. - B. Broward residents pay \$100.00 per month. - 2.
+Employees who are involved in vehicular accidents, regardless of who caused the accident, will lose his/her take home car benefit until the vehicle is fully repaired and returned to service unless there is a pool car available. - 3.
+Employees who do not reside in either Miami-Dade or Broward County shall not be provided with take home vehicles. - 4.
+Employees who do not have any preventable crashes in a fiscal year shall be awarded a Safe Driving Credit of 8 hours of administrative time.
 That administrative time must be used by end of next fiscal year.

-5. Bargaining Unit Members shall be assigned unmarked vehicles, which they are authorized to use in Miami-Dade and Broward Counties for personal use.
-The City shall provide Bargaining Unit Members with removable police decals and/or other markings, which must be placed on each assigned, unmarked vehicle by the corresponding Bargaining Unit Members, before and during each member's shift or when otherwise in use for official police duties.
-Such marks shall be removed before the assigned vehicle may be used for personal use.
-NOTE: Bargaining Unit Members recognize that the City will be specifically addressing this issue during the next contract negotiations.